 Find out how an act of love can change a life forever.

 In 1908 German Pastor Ernst Christoffel, travelled to Turkey and was overwhelmed by the desperate hardship experienced by people living in extreme poverty – including those with disability and orphaned children.
-He began Christoffel Blindenmission (Christian Blind Mission – now CBM) which has become a global force for change, reaching people in need in dozens of countries on four continents across the globe.
-One of the oldest and largest organisations of its kind, CBM has 11 Member Associations, and together with our partners, has helped to bring hope and an end to poverty for millions of people over the past 110 years.
+He began Christoffel Blindenmission (Christian Blind Mission – now CBM) which has become a global force for change.
+CBM Australia is a member of CBM Global Disability Inclusion, which works alongside people with disabilities in the world’s poorest places to fight poverty and exclusion, and transform lives.
+Drawing on more than 110 years’ experience and driven by Christian values, we work with the most marginalised to:

 CBM Australia acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).
 ANCP supports between 20 and 30 of our programs annually.
-The government’s support alongside that of our generous Australian donors, and trusts and foundations ensure people with disabilities living in the poorest communities are not left behind.
+Find out more about ANCP support in our annual report.
+The Government’s support alongside that of our generous Australian donors, and trusts and foundations ensure people with disabilities living in the poorest communities are not left behind.

 Now, with the COVID-19 pandemic reaching many of those countries, we are asking for more support as we strive even harder to end the cycle of disability and poverty.